adamoferro/sopa/README.md

 - numpy 1.17.0
 - scipy 1.3.1
 - bitstring (needed only for PDS Italian EDR data)
-- ray 0.7.3 (needed only for parallel computation in dRSsim, not mandatory)
+- ray 0.7.3 (needed only for parallel computation in dRSsim and SOFA, not mandatory)

 ### Current version
-0.004
+0.01

 ### Disclaimer